MultiSafepay/docs/content/payments/methods/banks/bank-transfer/payment-flow.md

     - /payments/methods/banks/bank-transfer/payment-flow/
 ---

 This diagram shows the flow for a successful transaction.
+Click to magnify.

 {{< mermaid class="text-center" >}}